1980 State of Origin game: Background

 Former Australian test captain and at the time coach of Eastern Suburbs Bob Fulton, who would later go on to be a successful Australian coach and ironically become a long-term NSW Origin selector, was also against the concept.
 He wrote in The Daily Mirror that "Rugby league's non-event of the century will be staged in Brisbane next month, a totally useless State of Origin clash between NSW and Queensland.
 Only the AU$30,000 gate could make it acceptable to administrators ...
 No Sydney club could possibly want the match but no doubt it will go ahead.
 As far as I'm concerned it's strictly a non-event and will achieve absolutely nothing".

 Prior to the game getting the go ahead, the President of the NSWRL Kevin Humphreys, had called a meeting with league delegates from the 12 Sydney based clubs and allowed all to put forward their views on having the Origin style match.
 In the end, a vote was held with the vote 9–3 in favour of it going ahead (and proving Fulton wrong in the process).
 Only South Sydney, Eastern Suburbs and St. George opposed the game.
 Following the meeting, Humphreys rang his QRL counterpart, Senator Ron McAuliffe, with the good news.

 Queensland players such as captain-coach Arthur Beetson and Kangaroos back rower Rod Reddy were enthused to be able to represent their home state while some, such as Australian winger Kerry Boustead, believed that players should represent the state in which they lived (at the time Boustead was playing for Sydney club Eastern Suburbs).
-However, the test winger offered no objections to his selection for the Maroons and went on to become the first Qld player to score a try in Origin football.
+However, the test winger offered no objections to his selection for the Maroons and went on to become the first Queensland player to score a try in Origin football.